Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

 Can my spouse, common-law partner, or conjugal partner come to Canada while waiting for approval?

-Applicants applying for a temporary residence visa must satisfy the visa officer assigned to their case they will leave at the end of the validity of the visa.
+Applicants applying for a Temporary Resident Visa (TRV) must satisfy the visa officer assigned to their case they will leave at the end of the validity of the visa.
 Having an application for permanent residence can create doubt in the visa officer’s mind that the applicant intends to leave at the end of their visa.

 Does my spouse, conjugal partner, or common-law partner need a job offer to be sponsored under the spousal sponsorship program?